Steak Tartare 101: The Raw Facts about Your Burning Questions

 -Can be diced, minced, or sliced thinly against the grain to ensure maximum tenderness.

-5) Strip steak: Also known as the New York strip or Kansas City strip, is known for having a thick cap of fat that runs down one side and a good amount of fat marbling throughout.
+5) Strip steak: Also known as the New York strip or Kansas City strip, known for having a thick cap of fat that runs down one side and a good amount of fat marbling throughout.
 It’s one of the most common types of steak you can find in a supermarket.
 It’s not as tender as the other steaks near the top of this list, but it is more affordable.
 The difference in tenderness between strip sirloin and filet mignon could be comparing a soft, fluffy pillow (filet mignon) to a supportive mattress (strip sirloin).

 This cut of beef comes from the short loin next to the tenderloin.
 It’s a leaner cut of meat with a good amount of marbling and a firm texture